ElectronicStructureLibrary/elsi-interface/INSTALL.md

 * `elpa;pexsi;blas` (name of library)
 * `libelpa.a;libpexsi.a;libblas.so` (full name of library)

-Please note that in the current version of ELSI, the PEXSI solver is not enabled unless `ENABLE_PEXSI` is switched on. `ENABLE_SIPS`, `ELABLE_EIGENEXA`, and `ENABLE_MAGMA` may be used to enable support for the SLEPc, EigenExa, and MAGMA solvers, respectively.
+Please note that in the current version of ELSI, the PEXSI and BSEPACK solvers are not enabled by default.
+They may be switched on by `ENABLE_PEXSI` and `ENABLE_BSEPACK`, respectively.
+In addition, `ENABLE_SIPS`, `ELABLE_EIGENEXA`, and `ENABLE_MAGMA` may be used to enable support for the SLEPc, EigenExa, and MAGMA solvers, respectively.
 These libraries are not redistributed with ELSI, thus must be installed separately by the user.

 ### 3) Tests